Bhai Sati Das

-Bhai Sati Das (Punjabi: ਭਾਈ ਸਤੀ ਦਾਸ; died 1675) along with his elder brother Bhai Mati Das were martyrs of early Sikh history.
+Bhai Sati Das (Punjabi: ਭਾਈ ਸਤੀ ਦਾਸ; died 11 November 1675) along with his elder brother Bhai Mati Das were martyrs of early Sikh history.
 Bhai Sati Das, Bhai Mati Das and Bhai Dyal Das were all executed at kotwali (police-station) in the Chandni Chowk area of Delhi, under the express orders of emperor Aurangzeb just prior to the martyrdom of Guru Tegh Bahadur.
 Bhai Sati Das was executed by the means of being wrapped in cotton wool soaked in oil and set on fire.

 Biography

 Birth

 Bhai Sati Das born to family of Saraswat Mohyal Brahmin Of Chhibber Clan.
 He belonged to the ancient village of Karyala, about ten kilometres from Chakwal on the road to the Katas Raj Temple Complex, in the Jhelum District in Punjab (Pakistan).
 Bhai Mati Das was his older brother and Bhai Sati Das was the son of Hira Nand, a disciple of Guru Har Gobind, under whom he had fought in many battles.
-Hira Nand was the grandson of Lakhi Das, the son of the Bhai Pairagh.
+Hira Nand was the grandson of Lakhi Das, the son of the Bhai Praga.